Deep learning: 1980s-2000s

 The time delay neural network (TDNN) was introduced in 1987 by Alex Waibel to apply CNN to phoneme recognition.
 It used convolutions, weight sharing, and backpropagation.
 In 1988, Wei Zhang applied a backpropagation-trained CNN to alphabet recognition.

 In 1989, Yann LeCun et al. created a CNN called LeNet for recognizing handwritten ZIP codes on mail.
 Training required 3 days.
 In 1990, Wei Zhang implemented a CNN on optical computing hardware.
 In 1991, a CNN was applied to medical image object segmentation and breast cancer detection in mammograms.
 LeNet-5 (1998), a 7-level CNN by Yann LeCun et al., that classifies digits, was applied by several banks to recognize hand-written numbers on checks digitized in 32x32 pixel images.

 Recurrent neural networks (RNN) were further developed in the 1980s.
 Recurrence is used for sequence processing, and when a recurrent network is unrolled, it mathematically resembles a deep feedforward layer.
 Consequently, they have similar properties and issues, and their developments had mutual influences.
-In RNN, two early influential works were the Jordan network (1986) and the Elman network (1990), which applied RNN to study problems in cognitive psychology.
+In RNN, two early influential works were the Jordan network (1986), the Elman network (1990), which applied RNN to study problems in cognitive psychology.